-Though this instant cooling cube, which can keep you cool at a cost of less than one cent per day, was developed with the work place in mind, it can surely do double duty in an apartment.
+Though this instant cooling cube, which operates at a cost of less than one cent per day, was developed with the work place in mind, it can surely do double duty in an apartment.
 The small cube is made of two wooden frames that serve as a thermal insulator.
 Inside one cube are the cooling elements — a refrigerant mixture and an ice pack.
 The other, the base, has a rechargeable battery and a micro USB with PCBs.
 A DC brushless fan sucks in the air in from the top, and it’s then cooled inside and pushed back out through the space between the two halves.
-Technology design company idea3Di is currently using Kickstarter to fund Geizeer, and they’ve already raised almost twice their goal of $34,191.
-The product will start at about $83, but go up for certain colors and finishes.
+It lasts about four hours before melting.
+The product starts at $168.

 Cold Pot ↑